12 Ways to Cut the Cost of Car Maintenance and Repairs

 Many motorists who drive vehicles with automatic transmissions never stray from park, drive, neutral, and reverse and may have no idea what "1" and "2" on the gearshift mean.
 Both are low gears that give the engine more power at low speeds -- to pull heavy loads up hills, for example.
 The other handy application of low gears is for "engine-braking" or slowing the vehicle without touching the brakes when the car is coasting down a steep hill.
 This saves wear on the brake pads, which a shop typically charges $150 to $200 (or more) to replace.
 Engine braking down steep hills can help pads last months or even years longer, depending on how much you drive on hills.
 Don't worry about the roar coming from the engine compartment when shifting into a low gear going down a steep hill.
 You're not doing any damage to the engine or transmission.

 Properly inflated tires can save $112 a year in gas, according to a study by the auto site Edmunds.
 The same study found that the savings could approach $800 a year when tires have been severely underinflated.
 Check tire pressure at least monthly.
 All it takes is a tire-pressure gauge and access to an air pump.
 To avoid "paying for air" (using coin-operated pumps at gas stations and car washes), consider purchasing an electric pump that plugs into the car's 12-volt power outlet.
-These small (and sometimes noisy) air compressors can be found online for as little as $12.
+These small (and sometimes noisy) air compressors can be found online for less than $20.
 Many come with a built-in air-pressure gauge, and some turn off automatically when the tire reaches the desired pressure.
 To find out the correct pressure for your tires, check the label on the driver's doorjamb or in the glove box or owner's manual.